 From the paddy rice fields of Sialkot province down to the southern coasts of Sindh, Pakistan is a haven of rich and flavorful foods.

 With the local supply of fresh produce, mounds of spices often found spread out on market stalls, and the availability of highly experienced skilled cooks, Pakistan produces some very fine delicacies.

 Exploring Pakistani Cuisine: 25 Most Popular Delicacies

-One single article cannot do comprehensive justice to the intricacies of the delights of Pakistan.
+One single article cannot do comprehensive justice to the intricacies of the Pakistani cuisine.
 You may have the impression that it shares most of its cuisine with bordering countries, such as India.
-But while this conjecture is right, it is at the same time a little over stretched.
+But while this conjecture is right, it is at the same time a little overstretched.

 Entrenched between a cluster of other closely-related cuisines, the Pakistani menu has notably assimilated cooking styles from Central Asia and the Indian subcontinent.
 This blend comprises dishes such as Dhal Makani and Biryani, a diversification of textures and flavors.

 Nonetheless, to truly understand Pakistani cuisine, we need to recognize what makes it stand out from the rest.
 To begin with, most dishes in Pakistan are seasoned with different blends of spices and seasonal herbs compared to neighboring countries.
 The results are those irresistible, blooming aromatic flavors.

 However, the spiciness can vary across regions, as eastern provinces tend to overly season their food compared to their western counterparts such as Kashmir.

 Much Pakistani cooking is based on traditional Pashtun cuisine, comprising lamb and goat, with luscious and delicate textures.
 Most meals are accompanied by an assortment of rice and flattened bread (made from wheat), which are both staple Pakistani foods.